 It’s a brand I’d never heard of until I was filling my hands with as many different inexpensive films as I could carry to the shop counter after getting some of my early Ilford Pan 400 rolls developed.

-The Kentmere 400 I picked up that day then sat in my drawer for a fair amount of months, behind certain other stocks in the queue to be shot.
+The Kentmere 400 I picked up that day then sat in my drawer for a fair amount of months, behind certain other stocks in the queue, until I finally got around to it.

 What is Kentmere 400?